alexdeploy/jukebox-discord/README.md

 Jukebox is an advanced music bot for Discord, written in JavaScript and using the lastest features of [discord.js](https://discord.js.org) and [discord-player](https://discord-player.js.org).

+Jukebox is **different to any other music bot**.
+It allows you to controll music with interface buttons and **shows the music status in real time**.
+The main difference between Jukebox and other bots, is that the last ones replys with messages dirtying the text channels and wasting cache memory, while Jukebox only replies one time with music status and cleans the channel after music stops, reducing data to store in cache memory, to zero.

 If you want to develop your own discord bot with Jukebox code, follow the [installation for devs](#installation-for-devs) below.

-If you just want to try it, click on [invite to server](https://discord.com/api/oauth2/authorize?client_id=1011658447378448485&permissions=8&scope=bot).
+If you just want to try it on your discord server, click on [invite to server](https://discord.com/api/oauth2/authorize?client_id=1011658447378448485&permissions=8&scope=bot).
 (Actually with admin permissions)

 ## Features